willclarktech/steggy/README.md

 This package uses the more lightweight [pngjs](https://github.com/lukeapage/pngjs) for image parsing, nice ES6+ features, and a pure functional approach.
 It is designed for programmatic use.

+There is currently only support for `.png` files.

 ## Usage

 To conceal a message in an image: